babashka/sci/README.md

 ### Vars

+To remain safe and sandboxed, sci evaluated Clojure does not have access to Clojure runtime vars.
-Sci has a var type, distinguished from Clojure vars.
+Sci has its own var type, distinguished from Clojure vars.

 In a sci program these vars are created with `def` and `defn` just like in normal Clojure:

 ``` clojure
 (def x 1)